collective/wc.pageturner/README.txt

 I suggest you stick with the package managers to install this as there are some dependencies that need to be installed.

-If you're using Ubuntu Lucid, you can find a swftools download at `http://packages.ubuntu.com/karmic/swftools` that seem to work.
+If you're using Ubuntu Lucid, the swftools package should now be in the package repositories now:

+  # sudo apt-get install swftools

+On Mac, if you have MacPorts installed you can,

+  # sudo port install swftools

-If all else fails, you can download SWF tools from `http://www.swftools.org/`.
+If all else fails, you can download SWF tools from `http://www.swftools.org/` and install it yourself.

 How-To